barrelstrength/sprout-docs/docs/forms/front-end-file-uploads.md

+---
+date: 2018-06-25
+description: To allow a user to upload a file from the front-end, all you need to do is add an Assets field to your form.
+---

 # Front-end File Uploads

 To allow a user to upload a file from the front-end, all you need to do is add an Assets field to your form.
 If you output your form using the `displayForm` tag, validation and error handling will be setup for you.